ComScore

 Prince in 2014 / Getty Images

-In what may or may not be ironic, Prince ended his life fashion-wise the same he started—with a 1970s afro and bohemian style, which was similar to how we looked when he released his debut album For You in 1978.
+In what may or may not be ironic, Prince ended his life fashion-wise the same way he started—with a 1970s afro and bohemian style, which was similar to how he looked when he released his debut album For You in 1978.
+Life truly is full circle.

 Did you like this article?